-These consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("US GAAP").
+These consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP").
 They include the accounts of Sinovac Biotech Ltd., which is incorporated under the laws of Antigua and Barbuda, and its wholly owned or controlled subsidiaries (collectively, the "Company").
 All significant intercompany transactions have been eliminated.
-Details of the Company's subsidiaries are as follows:
+Details of the Company's significant subsidiaries are as follows:

-Name Date of incorporation or establishment Place of incorporation (or establishment) /operation Percentage of ownership as of December 31, 2019 Percentage of ownership as of December 31, 2018 Principal activities Sinovac Biotech (Hong Kong) establishment 01,2010 Limited Internatioanl sales and ("Sinovac Hong Kong") October 2008 Hong Kong 100% 100% marketing Sinovac Biotech Co., Ltd. Research and ("Sinovac People's development, Beijing") Republic of production and sales April 2001 China ("PRC") 73.09% 73.09% of vaccine products Sinovac Research & Research and Development 16 2000 DD C 1000/ 1000/ development of Co., Ltd. ("Sinovac R&D") May 2009 PRC 100% 100% vaccine products Sinovac (Dalian) Vaccine Research and Technology development, Co., Ltd.("Sinovac Dalian") J DDC (7.9(0) (7.9(0) production and sales Simon Dimension Ltd January 2010 PRC 67.86% 67.86% of vaccine products Sinovac Biomed Co., Ltd. Amril 2015 PRC 100% 1009/ Distribution of vaccine April 2015 гКU 100 70 100 70 products
+Name Date of incorporation or establishment Place of incorporation (or establishment) /operation Percentage of ownership as of December 31, 2021 Percentage of ownership as of December 31, 2020 Principal activities Sinovac Biotech (Hong Kong) Limited ("Sinovac Hong Kong") October 2008 Hong Kong 100% 100% International sales and marketing Sinovac Biotech Co., Ltd. ("Sinovac Beijing") April 2001 People's Republic of China ("PRC") 73.09% 73.09% Research and development, production and sales of vaccine products Sinovac Life Sciences Co., Ltd. ("Sinovac LS") (formerly Sinovac Research & Development Co., Ltd.) May 2009 PRC 59.24% 59.24% Research and development, production and sales of vaccine products Sinovac (Dalian) Vaccine Technology Co., Ltd. ("Sinovac Dalian") January 2010 PRC 68% 68% Research and development, production and sales of vaccine products Sinovac Biomed Co., Ltd. April 2015 PRC 100% 100% Distribution of vaccine products Sinovac Biotech (Singapore) Pte.
+Ltd. ("Sinovac Singapore") August 2020 Singapore 100% 100% International sales and marketing